mancsedmon29/Web-Development-Projects/README.md

 Let's show the modal on game over or victory.

-First we need to do is to update the variables we create earliear
+First, we need to do is to update the variables we create earlier

 ```
 let currentWord, correctLetters = [] ,wrongGuestCount = 0;
 const maxGuesses = 6;
 ```

-Update the `initGame` function to add condition.
+Update the `initGame` function to add a condition.

 ```
 const initGame = (button, clickedLetter) => {